Sir Bob Russell was the MP for Colchester.

 Colchester has one of Britain’s Super Garrisons, home of 16 Air Assault Brigade.
 He is always championing Army interests.

-Sir Bob Russell is currently a member of the Defence Select Committee, and previously for about ten years served on the Home Affairs Select Committee.
+Sir Bob Russell was a member of the Defence Select Committee, and previously for about ten years served on the Home Affairs Select Committee.

 He has also served as the Party’s Sports Spokesperson.
 At different times he has served on the Regulatory Committee, Catering Committee and Administration Committee.

-He has, on three separate occasions, served as a Whip (a position he currently holds).
+He has, on three separate occasions, served as a Whip.

 Sir Bob has twice participated in the Armed Forces Parliamentary Scheme; and also the Police Service Parliamentary Scheme; the Industry and Parliament Trust Scheme; and a scheme involving participation in the Voluntary Sector.
 He was nominated for Parliamentary Environment Champion.